foambubble/foam/docs/user/recipes/take-notes-from-mobile-phone.md

 - Instant loading and syncing for quick notes
 - Sleek, simple, beautifully designed user experience.
-- Ability to search and navigate forward links and back links (onlly in paid GitJournal version)
+- Ability to search and navigate forward links and back links (only in paid GitJournal version)
 - Killer feature that makes it the best note taking tool for Foam (?)

 Given the effort vs reward ratio, it's a low priority for core team, but if someone wants to work on this, we can provide support!
 Talk to us on the #mobile-apps channel on [Foam Discord](https://foambubble.github.io/join-discord/w).